brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

    matomo_widgets.browsers.limit
       5
    matomo_widgets.browsers.parameters
-      - period: month
+      - period: range
-      - date: today
+      - date: last28
       - filter_sort_column: nb_visits
       - filter_sort_order: desc

+.. _widgets-campaigns:

 Campaigns
 =========

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

-Displays a report of the campaigns for the current month:
+Displays a report of the campaigns for the last 28 days:

 .. figure:: /Images/WidgetCampaigns.png
    :alt: Widget Campaigns